JeffOwOSun/hexo-blog/source/_posts/Inverse-Kinematics.md

 ---
 Background
 ----------
 The second project of COMP4411: Computer Graphics, is Modeler.
 The basic requirements are about coming up with a model you like and draw it using OpenGL.
 That's not fun.
-However I looked at the last bonus and was amazed at how many bells it evaluates: $latex 8+4$ bells!
+However I looked at the last bonus and was amazed at how many bells it evaluates: $8+4$ bells!

 Gradient descent
 ----------------